St. John’s Wort for Postpartum Depression

 St. John's Wort can be useful for some types of depression, but it also has great benefits for anxiety, grief, melancholia, estrogen clearance, and numbness due to nerve pains and/or damage.

-But, Is St. John's Wort Safe While Breastfeeding?
+Can you take St. John’s Wort while Breastfeeding?

 • What does that mean?